The CSUDH new Preliminary Administrative Services Credential program has been approved by the CCTC.

 For up-to-date costs, please see the University Catalog.

 Credential students take 13 units in fall and again in the spring to complete their credential requirements.
-Nine units can then be taken while in the credential program, in the following summer or subsequent fall to complete the master degree requirements.
+Six units can then be taken while in the credential program, in the following summer or subsequent fall to complete the master degree requirements.